varya/varya.github.com/content/posts/webfonts-with-sass-and-webpack/index.md

 ---

-Linking web fonts in SASS when uding Webpack might not work as expected.
+Linking web fonts in SASS when using Webpack might not work as expected.
 The most common problem is incorrect URL resolving if a font is linked with `url()`.
 This post covers this and the following traps on your way to nice fonts on your webpage.

 <excerpt/>